-On our Grand Tour of Japan, we'll visit many of the country's famous sites and experience an array of its cultural delights (including mouthwatering traditional dishes).
-Discover both the ultimate futuristic cityscapes of Tokyo and wild untouched natural landscapes, like that of Mount Fuji.
-Delve into the country's ancient history in Kyoto and its more sobering recent history in Hiroshima.
-We'll also travel off the beaten track by train, bus, cable cars, ropeway and Japan's last remaining trolley bus to explore the mountains of the Japanese Alps.
-Along the way we’ll visit many sacred temples, shrines and statues.
+Delve into the country's ancient history in Kyoto and reflect on its more sobering recent history in Hiroshima.
+We'll also venture off the beaten path using trains, cable cars, and the last remaining trolley bus to navigate the mountains of the Japanese Alps.
+Along the way, we’ll visit many sacred temples, shrines, and statues.

 Itinerary